ncatlab/nlab-content/pages/257.md

 So, what is a model category?
 For starters, it is a category equipped with three classes of morphisms, each closed under composition: [[weak equivalences]], [[fibrations]] and [[cofibration|cofibrations]]:

 * The weak equivalences play the role of 'homotopy equivalences' or something a bit more general.
-Already in the case of [[topological space|topological spaces]], it is useful to say that two spaces have the same [[homotopy type]] if there is a map from one to the other that induces isomorphisms on homotopy groups for any choice of basepoint in the first spaces.
-These maps are more general than homotopy equivalences, and they are called 'weak equivalences'.
+Already in the case of [[topological space|topological spaces]], it is useful to say that two spaces have the same [[homotopy type]] if there is a map from one to the other that induces isomorphisms on homotopy groups for any choice of basepoint in the first space.
+These maps are more general than homotopy equivalences, so they are called 'weak equivalences'.

 * The fibrations play the role of 'nice surjections'.
 For example, in the category of [[topological spaces]] with its usual model structure, a locally trivial fiber bundle is typically a fibration.